Limits as x → ∞ or x → −∞The process by which we determine limits... | Channels for Pearson+

 Rational Functions

 Rational functions are expressions formed by the ratio of two polynomials.
-To find limits involving rational functions, especially as x approaches infinity, it's essential to identify the highest power of x in the denominator and numerator.
-This helps simplify the function and determine its limit by focusing on the dominant terms that influence the function's behavior.
+When evaluating limits of rational functions as x approaches infinity, it's essential to consider the degrees of the numerator and denominator.
+Simplifying the expression by dividing by the highest power of x in the denominator can reveal the function's behavior at infinity, aiding in limit calculation.

 Recommended video: